-Instructor of Professional/Clinical Practice: Appointment is normally made at the rank of instructor of clinical practice when the appointee has not completed the requirements for the terminal degree or has not obtained the required licensure/certification at the time of appointment.
+Instructor of Human Sciences Clinical/of Practice: Appointment is normally made at the rank of instructor of clinical practice when the appointee has not completed the requirements for the terminal degree or has not obtained the required licensure/certification at the time of appointment.
 The department will make every effort to avoid such appointments.
 An appointment at the instructor level is limited to a four-year contract.
 In such cases, if the instructor has not completed requirements for promotion to the rank of assistant professor by the beginning of the penultimate year of the contract period, a new contract will not be considered even if performance is otherwise adequate and the position itself will continue.

-Assistant Professor of Professional/Clinical Practice: A master's degree and/or appropriate credentials demonstrating relevant expertise in the field of study, and extensive experience in the workplace are minimum requirements for the rank of Assistant Professor of Professional/Clinical Practice.
+Assistant Professor Human Sciences Clinical/of Practice: A PhD or a master's degree and/or appropriate credentials demonstrating relevant expertise in the field of study, and extensive experience in the workplace are minimum requirements for the rank of Assistant Professor of Professional/Clinical Practice.
 Evidence of potential for high quality teaching and high quality service to the profession is highly desirable.
 Appointment to the rank of Assistant Professor of Clinical Practice is for an initial term of three years.
 By the end of the penultimate year of the contract, a review must take place and a decision made on a second appointment term.

-4.1.2.1 Criteria for appointment as Assistant Professor of Professional/Clinical Practice:
+4.1.2.1 Criteria for appointment as Human Sciences Clinical/of Practice

-- An earned terminal degree and/or appropriate credentials demonstrating expertise in the field of study. - Evidence of current clinical experience appropriate to the teaching and service role expected within the unit of hire (minimum of five years). - Evidence of current knowledge of research affecting practice with the field of study.
+- An earned terminal degree and/or appropriate credentials demonstrating expertise in the field of study. - Evidence of current clinical experience appropriate to the teaching and service role expected within the department (minimum of five years). - Evidence of current knowledge of research affecting practice with the field of study.

-Associate Professor of Professional/Clinical Practice: The awarding of the rank of Associate Professor of Professional/ Clinical Practice must be based on convincing evidence that the clinical faculty member has achieved excellence as a teacher, and as one who provides effective service; and can be expected to continue a program of high quality teaching and service relevant to the mission of the academic unit(s) to which the faculty member is assigned and to the university.
-(Modified from Faculty Rule 3335-6-01(C))
+Associate Professor of Human Sciences Clinical/of Practice: The awarding of the rank of Associate Professor of Professional/ Clinical Practice must be based on convincing evidence that the clinical faculty member has achieved excellence as a teacher, and as one who provides effective service; and can be expected to continue a program of high quality teaching and service relevant to the mission of the academic unit(s) to which the faculty member is assigned and to the university.

-4.1.2.2 Criteria for appointment as Associate Professor of Professional/Clinical Practice:
+4.1.2.2 Criteria for appointment as Human Sciences Clinical/of Practice:

-- An earned terminal degree in relevant field of study - Current professional credentials demonstrating expertise in the field of study (if appropriate). - Evidence of current knowledge of research affecting practice with the field of study. - Evidence of ongoing engagement with practitioners in relevant context. - Evidence of sustained high-quality teaching. - Evidence of high-quality and impactful service both within and outside of the university.
+- An earned terminal degree in relevant field of study - Current professional credentials demonstrating expertise in the field of study (if appropriate). - Evidence of current knowledge of research affecting practice with the field of study. - Evidence of ongoing engagement with practitioners in relevant context.

-Professor of Professional/Clinical Practice: The awarding of the rank of Professor of Professional/ Clinical Practice must be based on convincing evidence that the clinical faculty member has a sustained record of excellence in teaching and has demonstrated leadership in service at the local and national level.
-(Modified from Faculty Rule 335-6-03 (C))
+- Evidence of sustained high-quality teaching. - Evidence of high-quality and impactful service both within and outside of the university.

-4.1.2.3 Criteria for appointment as, or promotion to, a Professor of Professional/Clinical Practice:
+Professor of Human Sciences Clinical/of Practice: The awarding of the rank of Professor of Professional/ Clinical Practice must be based on convincing evidence that the clinical faculty member has a sustained record of excellence in teaching and has demonstrated leadership in service at the local and national level.

-- An earned Doctoral degree in relevant field of study - Current professional credentials demonstrating expertise in the field of study (if appropriate). - Evidence of current knowledge of research affecting practice with the field of study.
+4.1.2.3 Criteria for appointment as, Human Sciences Clinical/of Practice:

-- Evidence of ongoing engagement with practitioners in relevant context. - Evidence of sustained high-quality teaching. - Evidence of high-quality and impactful service both within and outside of the university. - Evidence of high-quality and impactful service at a local, state, or national level. - Auxiliary Faculty
+- An earned Doctoral degree in relevant field of study - Current professional credentials demonstrating expertise in the field of study (if appropriate). - Evidence of current knowledge of research affecting practice with the field of study. - Evidence of ongoing engagement with practitioners in relevant context. - Evidence of sustained high-quality teaching. - Evidence of high-quality and impactful service both within and outside of the university. - Evidence of high-quality and impactful service at a local, state, or national level.